f5devcentral/sslo-o365-update/README.md

 **O365 Categories** - create a single URL data set, and/or separate data sets for O365 Optimize/Default/Allow categories.
 The categories and recommended actions for each is described here: https://docs.microsoft.com/en-us/microsoft-365/enterprise/microsoft-365-network-connectivity-principles?view=o365-worldwide#BKMK_Categories

     "o365_categories":{
-        "all": True|False              -> Create a single date set containing all URLs (all categories) "optimize: True|False          -> Create a data set containing O365 "Optimize" category URLs (note that the optimized URLs are in Exchange and "SharePoint service areas)
+        "all": true|false              -> Create a single date set containing all URLs (all categories) "optimize: true|false          -> Create a data set containing O365 "Optimize" category URLs (note that the optimized URLs are in Exchange and "SharePoint service areas)
-        "default": True|False          -> Create a data set containing O365 "Allow" category URLs "allow": True|False            -> Create a data set containing O365 "Default" category URLs }
+        "default": true|false          -> Create a data set containing O365 "Allow" category URLs "allow": true|false            -> Create a data set containing O365 "Default" category URLs }

 <br />

 **Required O365 endpoints to import** - O365 required endpoints or all endpoints.
 Importing all endpoints includes non-O365 URLs that one may not want to bypass (ex. www.youtube.com).
 It is recommended to leave this enabled/true (only download required URLs).

-    "only_required": True|False        -> false=import all URLs, true=Office 365 required only URLs
+    "only_required": true|false        -> false=import all URLs, true=Office 365 required only URLs

 <br />